-This fault indicates that the rotor is locked.
-When the software detects a locked rotor, the motor automatically shuts down and restarts.
-The pump cycles through the shutdown/restart sequence the number of times specified in the Retry Count to correct the fault condition.
+This fault indicates that the motor shaft is unable to turn.
+When the software detects this condition, the motor automatically shuts down and restarts.
+The pump cycles through the shutdown/restart sequence several times to correct the fault condition.

-A locked rotor may be caused by an accumulation of dirt or debris in or around the motor causing the impeller to jam.
-Refer to the Maintenance section on page 30 for steps you can take.
+If the shaft is unable to turn, it may be caused by an accumulation of dirt or debris in or around the motor causing the impeller to jam.
+Refer to the Maintenance section on page 33 for steps you can take.